serious-44/ssp/README.md

 - Click on the "Generate Preview" button.
 - Or put a jpg into the directory next to the timestamp file.
 - Or ignore the message.

----- Installing the program

-There is a Windwos binary.
-Up to now, there is no installer.
-Just download the zip.
-Unpack it and start ssp.exe from your file explorer.

-To run this program on Linux, you have to compile it yourself.
-Trolltech claims, you can also compile it in a Mac.

 ---- Playing Poker